mitchelllisle/data-privacy-papers/README.md

     <p><b>Authors:</b> Shaobo Liu, Zihao Zhao, Weijie He, Jiren Wang, Jing Peng, Haoyuan Ma</p>
     <p><b>Summary:</b> Privacy-preserving network anomaly detection has become an essential area of
 research due to growing concerns over the protection of sensitive data.
-Traditional anomaly de- tection models often prioritize accuracy while neglecting the critical aspect of privacy.
+Traditional anomaly detection models often prioritize accuracy while neglecting the critical aspect of privacy.
 In this work, we propose a hybrid ensemble model that incorporates privacy-preserving techniques to address both detection accuracy and data protection.
-Our model combines the strengths of several machine learning algo- rithms, including K-Nearest Neighbors (KNN), Support Vector Machines (SVM), XGBoost, and Artificial Neural Networks (ANN), to create a robust system capable of identifying network anomalies while ensuring privacy.
-The proposed approach in- tegrates advanced preprocessing techniques that enhance data quality and address the challenges of small sample sizes and imbalanced datasets.
+Our model combines the strengths of several machine learning algorithms, including K-Nearest Neighbors (KNN), Support Vector Machines (SVM), XGBoost, and Artificial Neural Networks (ANN), to create a robust system capable of identifying network anomalies while ensuring privacy.
+The proposed approach integrates advanced preprocessing techniques that enhance data quality and address the challenges of small sample sizes and imbalanced datasets.
 By embedding privacy measures into the model design, our solution offers a significant advancement over existing methods, ensuring both enhanced detection performance and strong privacy safeguards.</p>
   </details>
 </div>